razorfish79/node-robonect-api/README.md

 * A Raspberry Pi
 * A backup so that You can restore everything in case something goes wrong.
 * Basic linux knowledge.
+* A user and a password must have been setup in the Robonect GUI, (Robonect->User).

 #### Install node-robonect-api on a Raspberry Pi